-Keith Taylor focuses on helping his clients close commercial finance transactions.
-He has worked extensively with banks, other lending institutions, and companies to structure, negotiate, and close complex secured loan transactions.
-Keith’s attentive, client-centered, and even-handed approach helps drive the deal closing process in a mutually beneficial manner while informing his clients about the unique complexities of each transaction.
+Keith Taylor passed away unexpectedly in September 2021.
+He is remembered as focused on helping his clients close commercial finance transactions.
+He worked extensively with banks, other lending institutions, and companies to structure, negotiate, and close complex secured loan transactions.
+Keith’s attentive, client-centered, and even-handed approach helped drive the deal closing process in a mutually beneficial manner while informing his clients about the unique complexities of each transaction.

-Keith helps his clients provide or obtain the capital needed to help regional, national, and international businesses prosper.
-He often represents administrative agents in syndicated debt financing transactions and has extensive experience structuring and negotiating credit facilities to companies operating in a wide variety of industries.
-He has particular experience involving credit facilities to companies operating in the healthcare industry, which involve analysis of complex regulatory healthcare issues.
-Keith also works with his clients as needed to facilitate the workout and restructuring of existing credit facilities.
+Keith helped his clients provide or obtain the capital needed to help regional, national, and international businesses prosper.
+He often represented administrative agents in syndicated debt financing transactions and had extensive experience structuring and negotiating credit facilities to companies operating in a wide variety of industries.
+He had particular experience involving credit facilities to companies operating in the healthcare industry, which involved analysis of complex regulatory healthcare issues.
+Keith also worked with his clients as needed to facilitate the workout and restructuring of existing credit facilities.

-Keith is driven to provide creative solutions for his clients, and utilizes his experience across a broad range of transactions to structure and close credit facilities that advance each client’s goals.
-His results-oriented negotiation style and responsiveness help provide positive legal results while maintaining a focus on his clients’ commercial interests and relationships.
+Keith was driven to provide creative solutions for his clients, and utilized his experience across a broad range of transactions to structure and close credit facilities that advanced each client’s goals.
+His results-oriented negotiation style and responsiveness helped provide positive legal results while maintaining a focus on his clients’ commercial interests and relationships.

 - Represented Bank of America, N.A., as agent, in connection with a senior secured, asset-based, cross-border revolving credit and term loan facility provided to Modular Space Holdings, Inc. and affiliates, which engaged in the sale and leasing of temporary buildings and structures.
 The companies filed pre-arranged chapter 11 bankruptcy cases in Delaware, and the firm represented the agent bank in the pre-petition, post-petition, and exit financings.